tale-lang/tale/README.md

 One could argue that in terms of paradigm, any method should be a verb (common mistake!), so the expression `100.Minutes()` should be changed to `TimeSpan.GetFromMinutes(100)`.

 But from the _reader_ perspective of view, `100.Minutes()` looks like "100 minutes", a regular English phrase.
-And like any other English phrase it has meaning, which is very similar to one represented by `100.Minutes()` code.
+And like any other English phrase it has meaning, which is very similar to one represented by `TimeSpan.GetFromMinutes(100)` code.

 Seems like there is a conflict between how things work and how they look.
 What is more important?
 Is there one?
-The Tale's answer is: both.
+The Tale's answer is: both...
+But with some _buts_.
+The most important one: code is for humans, not for machines.

 ### Philosophy
 ...